 Windows 10 Home edition does not have access to Group Policy.
 So we will have to use a few Windows 10 settings and registry methods to achieve it.
 Go to Windows 10 Settings > Update and Security.

 Click on this button, and the updates will not be installed on the computer.
 Click it again, and it will increase the delay by another seven days.
 As soon as you do this, a resume update button will appear.
 Click on it to instantly resume looking for new updates.
 If you want to choose an exact date, go to Advanced Settings, and select a date on the drop-down.
 You can only delay it for a maximum of 35 days from the current date.

 - Type Regedit in the Run prompt and press Enter to open the registry editor.

 - Now you will need to create keys or folders so the structure will look like

 - Under Settings, ket creates two Dwords with the mentioned values.

 - BranchReadinessLevel ( 10 or 20)

 - DeferQualityUpdatesPeriodInDays (maximum of 30 days)

-Windows 10 Home consumer base is far more from Windows 10 Pro users, but there are a lot of settings that are not available for them.
+Windows 10 Home consumer base is far more from Windows 10 Pro users, but many settings are not available.
 It is most probably because Microsoft assumes Windows 10 Home users should be safe, and they are mostly non-tech consumers.
 However, things have changed, and I believe there should be only one version of consumers, and except for IT-enabled features, everything else should be made available.